julio-cernadas/interview_prep/data_structures/data_structures.md

-### Linked List
+### Linked Lists

+#### Complexity

+- Access: `O(n)`
+- Search: `O(n)`
+- Insert: `O(1)`
+- Delete: `O(1)`

 #### Explanation

 - A linked list is like a chain of nodes, where each unit referred to as a node (data + pointer) contains information like data and a pointer to the next node in the chain.
 - There’s a head pointer, which points to the first element of the linked list.
 If the list is empty then it simply points to null or nothing.
-- Dynamic memory allocation is referred for linked lists
-- First Node is called the Head, Last Node is called the Tail
+- Quick inserts, it’s as easy as changing what the previous element points to.
+- You don’t need to know the size in advance.
+The more elements you add, the bigger the chain gets.
 - Used to implement file systems, stacks, queues, hash tables, graphs and trees.
 - Types of linked lists:
    - Singly Linked List (Unidirectional): Here each node in the list stores the contents of the node and a pointer to the next node in the list.
 It does not store any pointer to the previous node.
    - Doubly Linked List (Bi-directional): These contain a pointer to the previous node and the next node.
-- Strengths:
-    - Fast operations on the ends, adding items at either end is 0(1) time.
-    - You don’t need to know the size in advance.
-The more elements you add, the bigger the chain gets.

 ```python
 class ListNode: